-San Tomas and Foothill are the only remaining arterial roads -- in the entire State -- where walkers are banned (from both sides of the road).
+San Tomas and Foothill are the only remaining arterial roads -- in the entire State -- where pedestrians are banned (from both sides of the road).

 Notice the well-worn paths -- people walk irregardless due to lack of practical alternatives -- but risk a $149 fine.
 Most people take long detours

 that greatly increases accident risk due to extra intersection crossings -- often crossing the expressway twice.
-(Bicycle is parked on the shoulder for scale.)
+(Bicycle is placed on the shoulder/bike lane for scale.)